-After successful completion of the preliminary examination, the student, along with the major professor, must determine a suitable topic of research which will result in original, publishable work.
-The student is required to submit and defend to his/her Supervisory Committee a prospectus.
+After successful completion of the preliminary examination, the student is required to submit and defend to his/her Supervisory Committee a prospectus.
 This prospectus provides the Supervisory Committee with an outline of a research project as well as a summary of a literature survey in the student's chosen research area.
-The Supervisory Committee will ascertain if successful completion of this project is suitable for awarding a Ph.D.

-in Computational Science.
-After successfully defending the prospectus, the student must submit to SCS and the Graduate College the appropriate forms.
+The Supervisory Committee will ascertain if successful completion of this project is suitable for awarding a Ph.D in Computational Science.
+After successfully defending the Prospectus, the student must submit to DSC the appropriate signed form.

-Typically students will complete the prospectus shortly after their second year in the degree program and always after the successful completion of the preliminary examination.
-Since the prospectus is intended to consist of a literature survey and a research plan rather than a summary of research completed, SCS requires that the prospectus be completed no later than one semester (excluding summer) after successfully passing the preliminary examination.
-For example, if the preliminary examination is passed in the Spring Semester then the prospectus must be completed by the end of the following Fall Semester.
+Typically students will complete the Prospectus shortly after their second year of graduate study and always after the successful completion of the Preliminary Examination.
+Since the prospectus is intended to consist of a literature survey and a research plan rather than a summary of research completed, DSC requires that the Prospectus be completed no later than one academic year after successfully passing the preliminary examination.
+For example, if the pre-liminary examination is passed in the Spring Semester then the Prospectus must be completed by the end of the following Spring Semester.

-5.3.8 Dissertation
+5.3.8 Dissertation/Graduation

-The dissertation is the evidence that the student has successfully produced an original and publishable body of work and should be the completion of the research outlined in the prospectus.
+The dissertation is the evidence that the student has successfully produced an original and publishable body of work.
 The student must defend the dissertation in an oral examination administered by his/her Supervisory Committee.
-All members of the University's graduate faculty are invited to attend as well as interested members of SCS.
+All members of the University community are invited to attend.
+The dissertation should be the completion of the research outlined in the prospectus.

-Academic courtesy requires that the dissertation be submitted to each member of the Supervisory Committee and to the Director of SCS at least two weeks prior to the date of the examination.
-The manuscript must be prepared using the formatting guidelines prepared by the OGS.
+The manuscript must be prepared using the formatting guidelines prepared by the Office of Graduate Students.
+The University suggests that academic courtesy requires that the dissertation must be submitted to each member of the Supervisory Committee at least four weeks prior to the date of the examination.